2283 Multiple Copending Ex Parte Reexamination Proceedings [R-07.2015]

 The following guidelines should be observed when two requests for reexamination directed to a single patent have been filed.

 The second request (i.e., Request 2) should be processed as quickly as possible and assigned to the same examiner to whom the first request (i.e., Request 1) is assigned.
-Request 2 should be decided immediately without waiting the usual period (e.g., for submission of art).
+If neither request for reexamination has been ordered, the examiner must address each request within three months of its filing date.
+If Request 1 has been ordered, Request 2 should be decided immediately.
 If Request 2 is denied, ex parte prosecution of Request 1 should continue.
 If Request 2 is granted, the order in the second proceeding should be mailed immediately.
-The two requests should be held in storage until the patent owner's statement and any reply by the requester have been received in Request 2, or until the time for filing same expires.
-Then, the CRU Director or the CRU Director's delegate will prepare a decision whether to merge the two proceedings.
+The two proceedings should not be acted upon until the patent owner’s statement and any reply by the requester have been received in Request 2, or until the time for filing same expires.
+Then, the CRU Director or the CRU Director’s delegate will prepare a decision whether to merge the two proceedings.

 Once the merged proceeding is returned to the examiner for issuance of an Office action, the examiner should prepare an Office action at the most advanced point possible for the first proceeding.
 Thus, if the first proceeding is ready for a final rejection and the second proceeding does not provide any new information which would call for a new ground of rejection, the examiner should issue a final rejection for the merged proceeding using the guidelines for the prosecution stage set forth below.

-In the event that an amendment to make the claims the same in each file is required by the merger decision (identical amendments to be placed in all files) but is not timely submitted, any claim that does not contain identical text in all of the merged proceedings should be rejected under 35 U.S.C.
+In the event that an amendment to make the claims the same in each file is required by the merger decision (identical amendments to be placed in all files) but is not timely submitted, any claim that does not contain identical text in all of the merged proceedings (or is present in one proceeding but not present in the other(s)) should be rejected under 35 U.S.C.
 112, second paragraph, as being indefinite as to the content of the claim, and thus failing to particularly point out the invention.

 IV.
 THE PROSECUTION STAGE, AFTER MERGER